 So, what next?
 This article has provided you with an overview of the current threat landscape, and it should also have demonstrated the importance of implementing a solid cybersecurity strategy in your organisation.
 The difficulty is knowing how to develop and implement these security protocols.

-At the upcoming UK Cyber Week conference, we're inviting business leaders from every sector to join hundreds of other attendees to hear from industry experts.
+At the upcoming UK Cyber Week - Expo & Conference, we're inviting business leaders from every sector to join hundreds of other attendees to hear from industry experts.
 You'll learn about the latest threats and, more importantly, how to counteract them.